 - Home Timeline

 - User Timeline

 - Favorites

 - Search Displays Twitter feeds that contain a search string.

 The Search String field is only active when you select Search as the Feed Type.
-Enter any word or phrase to use in searching for Twitter feeds that contain your selected words drag the Twitter message box to any location in the shot.
-Click the Go button to take it live.
+Enter any word or phrase to use in searching for Twitter feeds that contain your selected words

 Create Shot